 Unique Issues in Leasing to a Cannabis-Related Business

 2. Compliance-With-Law Provisions.
 Commercial leases usually contain a “compliance-with-laws” provision.
-These provisions usually provide that the tenant, at its sole cost and expense, shall comply with all federal, state, county, municipal and other governmental statutes, laws, rules, orders and regulations affecting tenant’s use of the premises.
-In the context of leasing to a cannabis business for cultivation or distribution, the tenant’s use will not comply with federal law and the parties will want to modify the requirement to comply with federal law or the tenant will find itself in default situation from the date it signs the lease.
-The lease should provide that the tenant’s use of the premises must comply with state law regarding marijuana licensing, use and operation.
+These provisions usually provide that the tenant, at its sole cost and expense, shall comply with all federal, state, county, municipal, and other governmental statutes, laws, rules, orders, and regulations affecting the tenant’s use of the premises.
+In the context of leasing to a cannabis business for cultivation or distribution, the tenant’s use will not comply with federal law and the parties will want to modify the requirement to comply with federal law, or the tenant will find itself in a default situation from the date it signs the lease.
+The lease should provide that the tenant’s use of the premises must comply with state law regarding marijuana licensing, use, and operation.
 A landlord may also wish to require the tenant to demonstrate to it all evidence that the tenant is in compliance with applicable law.